joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/01/12/us/california-vaccinations.html?searchResultPosition=6

 **Sheldon Adelson, Billionaire Donor to G.O.P. and Israel, Is Dead at 87**\
-`Mr. Adelson drew a cornucopia of cash from casinos and resort hotels and poured money into right-wing causes.`\
+`Mr. Adelson drew a cornucopia of cash from his empire of casinos and resort hotels and poured money into right-wing causes.`\
 https://nytimes.com/2021/01/12/business/sheldon-adelson-dead.html?searchResultPosition=7

 **The ‘Posh Portals’ of New York City**\